 In most cases, I’m asking people not to actively eat my kids’ allergens while we interact and to simply wash up before playing.

 Most people I have interacted with have been very positive and willing to help.
-Occasionally, you will run into someone who believes it is their God-given right to consume nuts right there in that exact moment.
-Don’t get me started on why people believe they are entitled to eat nuts on an airplane.
-As if that’s why they purchased the plane ticket; it was clearly for the snacks.
+Occasionally, you will run into someone who believes it is their God-given right to consume nuts right there in that exact moment, not wash their hands, and everyone else can just deal with it.

 If you run into this while trying to get your kiddos involved activities, advocate for your needs.
 If you truly have an environment that is unwilling to be supportive, it’s ok to look for another location or even a different activity.

 The more we advocate and educate, the more people are aware of food allergies and can come alongside our kids in keeping them safe!

 My kids’ food allergies have not stopped them from having a blast in their activities!
 So far, we’ve tried soccer, t-ball, dance, swimming, Sunday school, and martial arts.